fschiavone/lst-analysis-school-2024/README.md

 ## Contents

+The contents of the various directories are as follows:

-* `notebooks/` contains the notebooks used in the main sessions
+* `notebooks/` notebooks used in the main sessions
-* `nsb_tuning/` contains files produced during the NSB tuning session
+* `nsb_tuning/` configuration files produced during the NSB tuning session
-* `lstmcpipe/` contains files produced during the `lstmcpipe` session
+* `lstmcpipe/` configuration files produced during the `lstmcpipe` session
-* `LST1+MAGIC/` contains notebooks and files used during the LST1+MAGIC session
+* `LST1+MAGIC/` notebooks and files for the LST1+MAGIC session
-* `pulsar/` contains notebooks for the pulsar session
+* `pulsar/` notebooks and files for the pulsar session